Creskendoll/Alcazar/README.md

 # Alcazar
-Simple & secure password-based secret management using the cryptography library & pbkdf2
+Simple & secure password-based secret management using the cryptography library & pbkdf2.
+Stores secrets by name in a json file using symmetric key encryption.
+Pbkdf2 is used to generate the secret key.

 ## Setup
 1. Clone Alcazar